 I have made this recipe for Onion Chickpeas fritters in my Instant Pot Airfryer Vortex 6 in 1.
-Since it has a nonstick tray as opposed to the wire mesh-like one in the Philips Viva Airfryer, I didn’t need baking paper in it.
+Since it has a nonstick tray as opposed to the wire mesh-like one in the Philips Viva Airfryer, I didn’t need baking paper to line it.

 Why make this Air fryer Onion Bhaji ( Onion Pakora )